-The claims provision as described under (ii) above are based on statistical estimates to cater for IBNR, which relies on data provided by a partnering intermediary, duly supplemented with management's knowledge of the market and independent actuarial advice.
+The claims provision as described under (ii) above are based on statistical estimates to cater for incurred but not reported amounts , which relies on data provided by a partnering intermediary, duly supplemented with management's knowledge of the market and independent actuarial advice.
 Given that the Group is in initial years of operation, the estimation process is inherently more uncertain until experience develops.
 The calculation of the technical provisions thus takes into consideration alternative methodologies and a range of outcomes.
-Notwithstanding the uncertainties, the directors believe that the estimated provision for IBNR as at 31 December 2022 is reasonable, having also considered actuarial advice.
+Notwithstanding the uncertainties, the directors believe that the estimated provision for incurred but not reported amounts as at 31 December 2023 is reasonable, having also considered actuarial advice.

 As described in section 4.1, a risk mitigating mechanism, namely the Health Insurance Risk Equalisation fund, is in force in the Netherlands to reduce the uncertain exposure resulting from its system.
-The measurement of contributions due from the Dutch Health Insurance Equalisation Fund involves the assessment of future settlements, and is therefore dependent on key assumptions around, inter alia, the development of national healthcare costs, and the allocation of healthcare costs to Equalisation Fund budget parameters.
+The measurement of contributions due from the Dutch Health Insurance Equalisation Fund involves the assessment of future settlements, and is therefore dependent on various assumptions around, inter alia, the development of national healthcare costs, and the allocation of healthcare costs to Equalisation Fund budget parameters.
+The assumption considered to be key in this regard is that the health profile of the insured population at any point in time is assumed to be consistent with its historical health profile.
 This inherently introduces a degree of uncertainty, given that the process for final determination of the contributions from the fund is typically finalized over a period of four years.
-The outcome of the best estimate assessments have been included in the claims provision for underwriting year 2019, 2020, 2021, and 2022 and the premium provision for the underwriting year 2023.
+The outcome of the best estimate assessments have been included in the claims provision for underwriting year 2019, 2020, 2021, 2022, 2023 and the premium provision for the underwriting year 2024.
 Management considers the basis for the estimate to be reasonable, when also considering the involvement of actuarial expertise in the process.